 Copenhagen, Denmark: Summer 2017

-For my internship at the World Health Organization’s Regional Office for Europe in the Nutrition, Physical Activity, and Obesity Program, within the Division of Noncommunicable Diseases and Promoting Health through the Life-course, I am conducting an original, qualitative research project on "The healthfulness of biomedical scientific events".
+Read about my internship at the World Health Organization’s Regional Office for Europe in the Nutrition, Physical Activity, and Obesity Program, within the Division of Noncommunicable Diseases and Promoting Health through the Life-course.

 I. The problem: